Healthy Homes Assessment Hawkes Bay

 Fines for Failing to Comply

-As of 1st July 2021, once a new or renewed tenancy is signed on a Hawkes Bay rental property, all Healthy Homes compliance tasks need to be done inside of 90 days.
+Beginning on July 1st, 2021, once a new, renewed or varied tenancy is signed on a Hawkes Bay rental property, all Healthy Homes compliance work have to be finished inside of 90 days.

-Beginning on July 1st, 2021, if a new, renewed or varied contract is signed on the Hawkes Bay rental property, all Healthy Homes compliance work must be done by the end of 90 days.
+As of 1st July 2021, once a new, renewed or varied contract is signed on a Hawkes Bay rental property, all Healthy Homes compliance work must be completed within 90 days.

-Failure to meet one of the Healthy Homes Standards inside of the anticipated timeframe could result in an amount of $7200.
-Additionally, if the most existing Healthy Homes Statement of Compliance is not included in the new, renewed or revised tenancy agreement, there could be an additional penalty or infringement fee.
+Failure to comply with all of the Healthy Homes Standards within the expected timeframe can result in a fine of up to $7200.
+Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not incorporated in the new, renewed or amended tenancy agreement there could be an additional penalty or infringement fee.

-Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the property they are living in.
-If the landlord or property manager is unable to provide the information requested within 21 days from getting the notice, the tenant could be issued an infringement notice and be fined as high as $750.
+Every tenant is entitled to request information regarding the Healthy Homes Standard and how they relate to the property they reside in.
+If the landlord or property manager does not supply the necessary information within 21 days from receiving the request, they can be issued an infringement notice and could be fined up to $750.

-In addition, there’s an additional fine of approximately $900 for property owners or property managers that provide false or inaccurate Healthy Homes Compliance Statement or any other information.
-The person who is liable for this fine is whoever is named on the tenancy agreement as the person who is letting the property out which could be the name of the landlord or the company that manages the property.
+Furthermore, there’s also a penalty of as much as $900 for landlords and property managers who provide a false or incorrect Healthy Homes Compliance Statement or other information.
+The person liable to pay this fine is the one who is named on the tenancy agreement as being the person who is letting the property which could be the landlord’s name or the property management company.

-The information contained in the Statement of Compliance needs to be up-to-date at the time that the tenancy agreement is signed.
-It should be kept updated during the entire tenancy, as associated work has been completed.
+The information contained in the Compliance Statement needs to be current when the tenancy contract is executed, and it should be kept updated through the tenancy period as relevant work gets completed.

-If you fail to comply with the Healthy Homes requirements can hit your wallet and result in huge fines, in addition to still being required to comply with the regulations.
-Don’t put your rental at risk. property, contact us today and make arrangements to have a home inspection performed for your rental property.
+If you fail to meet the Healthy Homes requirements can hit your pocket hard, with significant fines and continuing to be required to comply with the requirements.
+Do not risk your rental property call us now and make arrangements to have an home evaluation performed for your rental property.

 Check out the complete details of the Residential Tenancies Act landlords responsibilities.